italian dessert recipes

 butterscotch fudge recipe

 This butterscotch fudge recipe is one of those easy candy recipes.
-(The only UNeasy candy recipe I have on my site is the amaretto truffles).
+(The UN easy candy recipe I have on my site is the amaretto truffles ).

 Butterscotch Fudge Recipe